ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 For better or for worse, I believe KDE benefits significantly from Qt being widely used by "ISVs" outside of the Linux desktop ecosystem (e.g. on industrial HMIs and automotive infotainment systems).
 This commercial interest and Business™ probably yields a lot of opportunities, demand, and money for Qt to document the details needed to create bindings between UI and code.

 KDE and Qt tended to be louder with errors, usually at least printing _something_ to the terminal when something went wrong.
 In one case, errors were even reported by dumping an "ugly" error message directly into UI text.
 This behavior greatly reduced "nothing happened" debugging frustration.

+Persistent settings were stored using KConfig.
+Unlike GNOME, this doesn't require setting up a schema.
+Other than the CMake confusion, it was very simple to store and retrieve one single value.
+In fact, [KDE's documentation](https://develop.kde.org/docs/features/configuration/introduction/) is how I finally managed to learn about the existence of the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)!

 Overall I quite like KDE's "get stuff done" vibe, but I do wish that the "Linux native code" situation was better.